Chest press vs bench press looks like a simple choice.

 Later, I move to the seated chest press machine.

-The machine does not make the exercise better.
+The machine does not make the exercise better by default.

-Bench Press Is a Chest Exercise With a Steering Wheel Attached
+Bench Press Is a Chest Exercise You Have to Steer

 Bench press is simple to describe and annoying to master.